Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 $$

 <div style="text-align: justify">
-<p>In the case that we find a zero sitting in a column above an unknown that we want to
+<p>In the case that we find a zero sitting in a column above an unknown that we
-eliminate, we can exchange the row with the zero with some row below that doesn't have a zero in that column.</p>
+want to eliminate, we can exchange the row with the zero with some row below that doesn't have a zero in that column.</p>

 <p>What we would like to do is encode the results of each elimination step in
-the matrix E and to have the result U coming from the multiplication of E with A.</p>
+the matrix $E$ and to have the result $U$ coming from the multiplication of $E$ with $A$.</p>
 </div>

 ## Code implementation
 <div style="text-align: justify">
 <p>First we create a few matrices which we'll use later on.
 The first is the
-identity matrix I, which will become our matrix E, but which could have more columns than rows (this allows us to find the inverse, described in a later post).
+identity matrix $I$, which will become our matrix $E$, but which could have more columns than rows (this allows us to find the inverse, described in a later post).
 The second is a permutation matrix P, which allows us to exchange the rows of a matrix through multiplication:</p>
 </div>

 {% highlight python %}